 The Society does not include either the cost or the value of its collections in the consolidated statements of financial position, nor does it recognize gifts of collection items as revenues in the consolidated statements of activities.
-Because items acquired for collections by purchase are not capitalized, the cost of those acquisitions is reported as a decrease in net assets in the consolidated statements of activities.
+Because items acquired for collections by purchase are not capitalized, the cost of those acquisitions as well as conservation and/or restoration is reported as a decrease in net assets in the consolidated statements of activities.